boryanagoncharenko/CssCoco/test.md

   font-family: Fantasy;
 }
 ```
-**Actions**:  Find rulesets that contain the font-size and font-family properties
+**Actions**:  Find rulesets that contain the font-size and font-family properties.

  ---
 **Description**: Use the shorthand list-style property